 skiied in Valle Nevado in Chile and Bariloche, Las Lenas, Chappelco and Ushuaia in Argentina, besides some US ski resorts

-tennis, ping pong, done some rollerblading and ice skating too.
+Tennis, ping pong, badminton, done some rollerblading, ice skating and river rafting too.

 travel, reading, music and bridge

 worked as Demonstrator (junior lecturer) in Chemistry at Bishop Heber College, Trichy 1974-5 and at Pachaiyappa's College, Madras 1975-77

 M Sc chemistry from Pachaiyappa's College Madras, 1974

 B Sc chemistry and PUC (Pre University Course) from Pushpam College, Poondi, Tamilnadu

 Government Secondary School ( sixth to eleventh standard), Mariammankovil, near Thanjavur